Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-patch-integration.md

 - **Repository Code Search:** Crete also includes built-in code search capabilities.
 As patching often requires understanding the context of the codebase, Crete provides tools to quickly search and navigate repository code, helping developers locate vulnerable areas and apply patches more effectively.

-- **Prompt Context Extraction:** Crete also offers utilities for automatically extracting relevant information to be included in prompts.
+- **Context Extraction:** Crete also offers utilities for automatically extracting relevant information to be included in prompts.
 This includes collecting crash logs, debugging traces, and commit history, among other data sources.
 By standardizing how this information is gathered and formatted, agents can focus on reasoning and patch generation rather than data wrangling.

-- **Optimizations for Performance:** Crete incorporates several optimizations to enhance performance.
+- **Optimizations:** Crete incorporates several optimizations to enhance performance.
 For instance, it caches build artifacts to avoid redundant compilations, which can be time-consuming.
 It also provides caching mechanisms for frequently accessed data (e.g., crash logs) to reduce latency.
 These optimizations help to speed up the patching process, allowing agents to iterate more quickly and efficiently.

 ## Conclusion
 In this blog post, we discussed the challenges of automated patching in the AIxCC competition and how we addressed them using an ensemble of specialized agents.
 By adopting this approach, we were able to build a robust and effective patching system that can handle a wide variety of vulnerabilities.